Shytoshi Kusama (SHY) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Shytoshi Kusama Historical Price

-According to the latest data gathered on Shytoshi Kusama live price page, the current price of Shytoshi Kusama is 0.00677123USD.
-The circulating supply of Shytoshi Kusama(SHY) is 499.97M SHY , giving it a market capitalization of $3.39M.
+According to the latest data gathered on Shytoshi Kusama live price page, the current price of Shytoshi Kusama is 0.00557113USD.
+The circulating supply of Shytoshi Kusama(SHY) is 499.97M SHY , giving it a market capitalization of $2.79M.

 How Does Shytoshi Kusama (SHY) Price Prediction Module Work?